Beom-seok

-Beom-seok is a Korean masculine given name.
-Its meaning differs based on the hanja used to write each syllable of the name.
-There are 13 hanja with the reading "beom" and 20 hanja with the reading "seok" on the South Korean government's official list of hanja which may be registered for use in given names.
+Beom-seok is a Korean given name.
 The name may be spelled various ways in the Roman alphabet.
 One customary spelling, Bum-suk, became a source of mirth to Anglophones in the 1950s and again in the 1980s, when two South Korean politicians who spelled their name that way rose to prominence.
 As a result, other transcriptions such as Pom-sok came into wider use.